dlt-hub/dlt/docs/website/docs/reference/performance.md

 :::

 :::caution
-Generators and iterators are always evaluated in the main thread.
-If you have a loop that yields items, instead yield functions or async functions that will create the items when evaluated in the pool.
+Generators and iterators are always evaluated in a single thread: item by item.
+If you have a loop that yields items that you want to evaluate in parallel, instead yield functions or async functions that will be evaluates in separate threads or in async pool.
 :::

 ### Normalize